 Learn Cultural Tips

-Busuu understands this and offers useful cultural tips that help you learn when to say something and how to use it appropriately.
+Busuu offers helpful cultural tips that help you learn when to say something and how to use it appropriately.

 For example, my beginner lesson in French told me, “To greet people during the day, we use bonjour (good day, hello).
 After sunset (usually between 6 p.m. and 7 p.m.) we say bonsoir (good evening).”